Special Collections Research Guidelines

 • Reproductions for private study.
 Under certain conditions specified in the copyright law of the United States (Title 17, U.S. Code), libraries and archives are authorized to furnish reproductions of textual material.
 One of these specified conditions is that the reproduction is not to be “used for any purpose other than private study, scholarship or research.”
 If a user requests for or later uses a reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 Special Collections may require patrons to demonstrate that they have obtained appropriate permissions before providing publishable reproductions of copyrighted materials or sound and audio-visual recordings.

 • Permissions and determination of rights.
-Washington University does not hold copyright in all of the works in its Special Collections, and so often cannot permit to use of materials or otherwise grant exclusive rights of the copyright holder.
-Items may be subject to copyright held by third parties, and reproduction or distribution may require the additional permission of copyright holder(s).
+WashU does not hold copyright in all of the works in its Special Collections and so often cannot permit the use of materials or otherwise grant exclusive rights to the copyright holder.
+Items may be subject to copyright held by third parties, and reproduction or distribution may require the additional permission of the copyright holder(s).
 Special Collections staff can help identify copyright owners and share acquisition information.
-Some material may be in the public domain, but University Libraries cannot and do not certify that.
-For works that are not in the public domain, certain uses may be allowed as fair uses or under other exceptions.
-Washington University does not assert copyright in reproduction scans of public domain materials made openly available on its websites.
+Some material may be in the public domain, but WashU Libraries cannot and do not certify that.
+Certain uses may be allowed as fair uses or under other exceptions for works not in the public domain.
+WashU does not assert copyright in reproduction scans of public domain materials made openly available on its websites.

 • Citation and credit.
-Special Collections requests as a matter of good scholarly practice that users who quote from material in its collections for publication or distribution provide attribution to University Libraries in the following form:
+Special Collections requests, as a matter of good scholarly practice, that users who quote from material in its collections for publication or distribution provide attribution to the Libraries in the following form:

-[Name of the Collection], Washington University Libraries, Department of Special Collections.
+[Name of the Collection], WashU Libraries, Department of Special Collections.